-- Candidate: species for which the USFWS has sufficient information on biological vulnerability and threats to support proposals to list as endangered or threatened under the ESA.
-However, these proposed rules have not yet been issued because such actions are precluded at present by other listing activity. - Endangered: an animal or plant species that is in danger of extinction throughout all or a significant portion of its habitat range. - Threatened: an animal or plant species in danger of extinction throughout all or a significant portion of its habitat range.
+[•] Candidate: species for which the USFWS has sufficient information on biological vulnerability and threats to support proposals to list as endangered or threatened under the ESA.
+However, these proposed rules have not yet been issued because such actions are precluded at present by other listing activity.

+[•] Endangered: an animal or plant species that is in danger of extinction throughout all or a significant portion of its habitat range.